-The twin theme evocative of mythic founders continues at Karahan Tepe which, according to its excavator Prof. Necmi Karul, is late-PPNA-early-PPNB so slightly ahead of the early Gobekli enclosures.
-Karahan was built by the same culture but different people and the pairing phenomena continues in the smaller square buildings and the larger circular building (with a floor space 23 metres across) where the central pillars are collapsed on the floor.
+Karahan Tepe: According to its excavator Necmi Karul, this site is late-PPNA-early-PPNB so came slightly after the known Göbekli enclosures.
+Built by the same culture but different people, Karahan continues the monumental pairing in small square buildings and in a larger circular building (about 23 metres across) where the central pillars are collapsed and fragmented on the floor.
 This amphitheater-like enclosure, named Str.
-AD, is larger in floor space than Gobekli’s Enclosure D but its central pillars were significantly smaller.
+AD, is larger in floor space than Gobekli’s Enclosure D. Artifacts from the site also carry the twin theme apparently central in concepts of divinity to these people: there’s a twin pillar head (a bit like the plaster-reed statuettes from ‘Ain Ghazal), paired foxes, and an impressive human-animal entanglement statue.

-A source of attention is the pillar pit/special building carved out of bedrock named Str.
-AB with an ominous looking ‘human’ face rearing out of the stone.
-There are 10 stone phalluses which look like a model Cappadocia and probably represent ancestral powers and a standing beast (similar to a portable statue from Gobekli which might depict a mythic boar-hound hybrid) confronting those admitted to this chamber which was entered by a descending stairwell located at the northeast of Str.
+A source of attention is a special building resembling a pit carved out of bedrock named Str.
+AB.
+A slightly ominous looking human-like face emerges snakelike from the stone wall.
+There are 10 stone pillars (interpreted as phalluses) which probably, along with the head, signified ancestral powers. and a standing beast (similar to a portable statue from Göbekli) which might depict a boar-hound beast.
+Incidentally, this appears to have confronted those admitted to the chamber who might have entered by a small descending stairwell located northeast of Str.
 AD.
-The human-like head might therefore reflect an important underworld divinity and the pit used for initiation rites at significant gathering times of the year.
-A ritual progression from this pit to another beyond was proposed by Karul.
-This pit, named Str.
-AA, features relatively crude depictions of a fox under stone steps and a snake with spots which would look more at home at Catalhoyuk.
-AA also features a stone bench cut from bedrock but the pit itself was not completely dug before its burial.
+The semi-subterranean space of this building would likely have signified its figures as powerful underworld divinities.
+Did its cave like interior host initiation rites at significant gathering times of the year?
+A ritual progression from this pit to another beyond (named Str.
+AA) was proposed by Karul.
+The AA pit features relatively crude depictions of a fox and snake and reportedly was filled over before being completed.

 The growl of the hellhound is yet another expression of this liminal position, for the growl is a halfway station between articulate speech and silence.
 It is a speech filled with emotion and power, but utterly lacking in reason.
 Like death itself, the hellhound speaks, but does not listen; acts, but never reflects or reconsiders.
 Driven by hunger and greed, he is insatiable and his growl is eternal in duration.
 In the last analysis, the hellhound is the moment of death, the great crossing over, the ultimate turning point.

-Karahan is very impressive and was serviced by several smaller Tepe sites surrounding it and strongly appears to have held the same mystery-theatre-ritual-initiation use and storage place of those memories as the larger Gobekli to which it connected via tracks of Stone Age pilgrimage.
+Karahan Tepe is very impressive and as its larger building strongly appears orientated to the same ceremonial purposes known elsewhere, we’ll wait to see what it reveals.
 Schmidt once described pre-excavated Karahan as a surrealistic painting by Salvadore Dali, it’s a shame he never got to see the equally imaginative structures hidden beneath.

 Karul’s primary report: https://dergipark.org.tr/en/pub/arkeolojiveetnografya/issue/63476/909296